pogrammer1/climbing-friend-finder/DEVELOPMENT_NOTES.md

 ---
-*Last updated: 8/28/25 - fixed dates issues and layout on desktop/mobile
+*Last updated: 8/30/25 - Smart matching and compatibility score system

 ### Next Step
-Smart matching and compatibility score system
+fix layout of search

 *side note: solo leveling theme for this app? opposite of whole goal of app but could explore(personal note)